How to Care For Your Einkorn Sourdough Starter

 Feeding your starter for the first time

-1. Add 57 grams (¼ cup) of lukewarm water (80° F) to the starter jar, and stir to partially dissolve the starter & loosen it from the jar.
+- Add 59 grams (¼ cup) of lukewarm water (80°F) to the starter jar, and stir to partially dissolve the starter and loosen it from the jar.
 Pour the water/starter into a large jar.

-5. Let it sit on your counter for 4-12 hours.
-If it is bubbly on top and on the sides of the jar, it’s ready to use.
-If it does not appear bubbly, measure out ¼ cup of the starter and discard the rest.
-Feed the ¼ cup of starter another ½ cup of flour and ½ cup of water.
-Let it sit another 4-12 hours on your counter and see if it gets bubbly.
+- Let it sit on your counter for 3-4 hours (if your home is between 70°-75° F.) If your home is colder (below 70°F.), let it ferment longer.
+When it gets bubbly on top and on the sides of the jar, it’s ready to use.
+If it does not appear bubbly after this time and measure out a spoonful of the starter and discard the rest.
+Feed the starter another ½ cup of flour and ½ cup of water.
+Let it sit another 3-4 hours (or longer) on your counter and see if it gets bubbly.

-6. Once it’s bubbly, it is ready to make bread!
+- Once it’s bubbly, it is ready to make bread!
 (Measure out the amount of starter and use it in the recipe.
 The remaining starter is what you will use for your next batch.
-Add 2 tbsps of flour and 2 tbsps of water to the starter, mix well, then put it in your fridge with a lid until you are ready to make more bread.
+Add ¼ cup water and ½ cup of flour to the starter, mix well, then put it in your fridge with a lid until you are ready to make more bread.

 Types Of Flour To Feed Your Starter